The Cervelle de Canut Doctrine: How to Eat Lyon Without Looking Like You Just Got Off a River Cruise

 Must-Visit Stalls:

-• Tête de Lard: Traditional tête de veau and other prepared meats
+- Tête de Lard: Traditional tête de veau and prepared meats.
+The name means "head of lard."
+Lyon doesn't do subtle.

 GPS: 45.7639° N, 4.8311° E